ahwingo/C_Net/README.md

-## Sequential model example with noisy, non-linear data:
+## Sequential Model Example With Noisy, Nonlinear Data:

 The following full code example shows a sequential model network trained on datasets that are both noisy and contain non-linearities.
 The model built below performs well on both the "moons" and "circles" datasets, which each contain 1000 data points (75% training, 25% testing).
 The evaluation metrics include the average loss and confusion matrix for the epoch, in addition to the network's precision, recall, and F1 score.